 Once you are back down the hill and in the center of Athens once more, it is time to join a fun tour to Cape Sounio.
 This beautiful cape was first mentioned in Homer’s Odyssey and is where the ruins of the Temple of Poseidon stand high on the clifftop overlooking the glistening sea.
-The excursion ends back in central Athens, perfect for heading to Klimataria, a nearby taverna with drinking, dancing, and delicious food.
+Alternately, join the Cape Sounio Sunset tour to make the most of the scenery at its most beautiful time of day.
+Both excursions end back in central Athens, perfect for heading to Klimataria, a nearby taverna with drinking, dancing, and delicious food.
 Spend the night at one of Athens’ stunning hotels.

 Day 3- Food of Athens